Turpentine Creek Wildlife Refuge in Eureka Springs – A Sanctuary for Lions and Tigers and Bears! (Oh My!)

 Very fierce, much terrifying.

 My tour guide patiently put up with all of my crazy cat lady questions (“Hey, do tigers get hairballs?”), and gave us a ton of info about the animals.
-I think the tigers were my favorite, because like the wildlings they are, as we would divert our attention from them to listen to the tour guide talk, they’t take our distraction as the opportunity to stalk us.
+I think the tigers were my favorite because like the wild creatures they are, when we would divert our attention from them to listen to the tour guide talk, they’d take our distraction as the opportunity to stalk us.

 Kitty invites you to (be) dinner.